Therapy for Painful Sex Dallas, TX

 01

-I offer a free 15-minute phone call for you to ask any and all of the questions you may have about getting started.
+I offer a free 15-minute phone call.
+This is a space where you can ask any and all of the questions you may have about getting started.
 We can spend the time getting to know each other and make sure that you feel comfortable moving forward!
-You can book a time for your free consultation call directly by clicking here or by clicking any of the “book” buttons throughout my website!
+You can book a time for your free consultation call directly by clicking here to contact me.

 02